 This admissions scheme meets the requirements as a scheme for coordinating admission arrangements under The School Admission (Admissions Arrangements and Coordination of Admissions Arrangements) (England) Regulations 2012, as amended, made under the School Standards and Framework Act 1998.
+The scheme preserves the powers and responsibilities of individual admission authorities to determine and apply their published admissions policies.
+The scheme also sets out how decisions will be taken within a co-ordinated framework covering all maintained and academy schools within Sefton.

-The scheme allows parent(s)/carer(s) of all pupils' resident in the Sefton area to complete one application for their child to enter Reception Year in September 2025 (primary admissions round).
+The scheme allows parent(s)/carer(s) of all pupils' resident in the Sefton area to complete one application for their child to enter Reception Year in September 2026 (primary admissions round).
 Parent(s)/carer(s) can express up to three preferences for admission to all schools, which have community, voluntary controlled (VC), voluntary aided (VA), and academy or free school status.
 If applicable, schools in other local authority areas can also be named on the Sefton application form.
 Admissions to independent schools or maintained special schools or specialist units based within a school are not covered by this scheme.

 The primary admission round is for children starting in reception for the first time.
-For the 2025-26 school year this will include children born between 01/09/2020 - 31/08/2021.
+For the 2026-27 school year this will include children born between 01/09/2021 - 31/08/2022.